rahildoshi97/materforge/paper/paper.md

 ![MaterForge's property definition methods with corresponding examples and plots.\label{fig:input_methods}](figures/input_methods.png)

 - **Universal Material Support**: The framework is designed with an extensible architecture to support any material type.
-  It is currently implemented and thoroughly tested for pure metals and alloys through it's unified interface, with a modular design that allows for straightforward extension to other material classes such as ceramics, polymers or composites.
+  It is currently implemented and thoroughly tested for pure metals and alloys through its unified interface, with a modular design that allows for straightforward extension to other material classes such as ceramics, polymers or composites.